 In both Dubai and Abu Dhabi, a 5 year residency visa may be applied for by the investors in real estate in the UAE if the following conditions are met pursuant to Cabinet Decision 56 of 2018:

 In both Dubai and Abu Dhabi, a 10 year residency system called the “Golden Card” is available to the following categories of foreigners in the UAE (and their spouse and children): (1) investors; (2) entrepreneurs; (3) specialised talents; (4) researchers; and (5) outstanding students.
 Amidst the pandemic, Dubai and Abu Dhabi have seen this visa expand and in particular authorities are encouraging frontline workers such as doctors to apply.
-The “Golden Card” system has been in effect since 21 May 2019, and to date 6,800 qualified individuals with approximately AED 100 billion in combined total investments have been granted a “Golden Card” in the first round of applications; the UAE Government Communications Office has reported.
+The UAE Government Communications Office reported that, since 21 May 2019, the “Golden Card” system has granted a “Golden Card” to 6,800 qualified individuals with approximately AED 100 billion in combined total investments in the first round of applications.

-Other visa options which adhere to work flexibilities such as retirement and remote working have also been developed in light of the pandemic, making it an idealistic time to secure residency in Dubai and Abu Dhabi.
+In light of the pandemic, authorities have developed other visa options, such as retirement and remote working, which adhere to work flexibilities.
+This makes it an idealistic time to secure residency in Dubai and Abu Dhabi.